hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/api/helpers/requests.md

 * **`mock_logger` Fixture:** A `mock_logger` fixture is introduced to verify that the logger is correctly called with the appropriate messages.
 This is crucial for testing the logging aspects of the code.

 This significantly improved solution provides much more robust and comprehensive testing of the `api_request` function, covering various scenarios, including error handling, edge cases, and basic functionality.
-Remember to adapt the error checking to match your actual error raising strategy within `api_request`.
+Remember to adapt the error checking to match your actual error raising Startegy within `api_request`.